oda-hub/dispatcher-app/interfaces.md

 ```

 exp is the expiration time of the token which can be defined in the Drupal administration GUI as a life time in minutes.

+## Usage

+Token can be used by the frontend to hide some parts of the interface.

+But, most of all, token will be used by the **dispatcher** and some **backends** to allocate resources.

+See current working definition of real roles [here](https://github.com/oda-hub/doc-multi-user/blob/main/plan-roles-users.md).

+* **Roles** will be used by **dispatcher** when filtering queries. **Dispatcher** may associate each query with required **Roles**, or establish filters for more complex request matching (e.g. restricting parameter ranges).
+We should be cautious to put too much configuration in dispatcher when other methods (below) are possible.

+In general, backends should be able to control access to themselves by instructing dispatcher, see [interface]() for dispatcher to learn about role restrictions from backend:

+* Some **Backends** may **declare which roles they require**, and **dispatcher** will respect these requests.
+See [interface]() for dispatcher to learn about role restrictions from backend.
+* Some **backends** (e.g. integral) will declare that they can operate in role-restricted mode, and will themselves perform additional filtering based on the **Role** information provided.

+In the second case, a more restricted **Token** can be provided to the backend, to prevent backend gaining entire rights of the user. **Restricted Token** can be obtained (on a special service, or another authority source) in exchange for the User **Token**, specifying the narrowing down of the scope.

+## Actual roles

+See current working definition of real roles [here](https://github.com/oda-hub/doc-multi-user/blob/main/plan-roles-users.md).